iconengineering/lyons-stormwater-masterplan/docs/alternative-analysis.md

 6.2 Criteria and Constraints
 ----------------------------

 As noted above, goals for the baseline alternative plan was to provide storm drainage capacity to meeting currently defined drainage criteria set forth in the Town of Lyons Storm Drainage System Criteria.
-The minor storm frequency for the Town of Lyons is the 2-yr design storm with the 100-yr design storm classified as the major storm frequency.
+The minor storm frequency for the Town of Lyons is the 2-yr design storm.
+The major storm frequency for the Town of Lyons is classified as the 100-yr design storm frequency.
+The only inlet type allowed on streets is CDOT Type R inlets.

 6.3 Evaluation of Detention
 ---------------------------